‘It was intolerable’: Ottawa local testifies at trial of ‘Freedom Convoy’ organizers - Sylvan Lake News

-The sound of honking horns was “incessant” and “intolerable” when big rig trucks arrived in Ottawa as part of the “Freedom Convoy” protest, local resident Sarah Gawman told an Ottawa courtroom Thursday.
+She said the usually quiet and serenelimestone church down the street from Parliament Hill was infiltrated by horn honking, diesel fumes and the sound of Led Zeppelin playing loudly outside.

+“They were fouling it,” Leir said of the church, which was built in 1874.

-Gawman is the first civilian witness to testify in the criminal trial of protest organizers Tamara Lich and Chris Barber.
+She is one of five Ottawa residents expected to testify in the criminal trial of protest organizers Tamara Lich and Chris Barber, who face charges of mischief and counselling others to commit mischief and intimidation for their role in the massive demonstration.

+None of the witnesses the court heard from on Thursday dealt directly with Lich or Baber.

+He recalled that on one night, traffic was at such a standstill downtown that his son had to walk 1.5 kilometres home from the rink wearing skates and full hockey gear.

+The sound of honking horns was “incessant” and “intolerable,” another local resident, Sarah Gawman, told the court.

-She said she lived on one of the higher floors of a high-rise condo building in downtown Ottawa when the protest began last year, and trucks and other vehicles lined up in her neighbourhood “as far as the eye could see.”
+She said she lived on an upper floor of a highrise condo building in downtown Ottawa when the protest began last year, and trucks and other vehicles lined up in her neighbourhood “as far as the eye could see.”

 She told the court that even with the windows closed, she heard drumming, honking, engine revving and fireworks into the early hours of the morning.